Wastewater inlet station energy cost reduced by €42k per year

 This simple operational change would save the pump owner €42,000 per year in energy costs and reduce the station’s carbon footprint by 75 metric tons per year.

-energy optimization case inlet station table
+Energy optimization case inlet station table